Environmental Sustainability in New Zealand

 The focus of this environment project in New Zealand is on preserving and restoring the country’s unique wilderness and natural landscape.
 People who love nature and the environment will love this program!

 The focus of this environment project is on preserving and restoring New Zealand’s unique wilderness and natural landscape.
-Project activities may include: endangered species protection and disaster relief, environmental monitoring, tree planting, heritage restoration and much more!
-People who love nature and the environment will love this program.
-It is a challenging project with an environmental focus that is incredibly rewarding.
+Project activities may include: endangered species protection and disaster relief, environmental monitoring, tree planting, heritage restoration and much more.
+People who love nature and the environment will love this program!

 - Project Activities: Varies on location and time of year.
 Tree planting, trail construction, wildlife surveys, seed collection, weed control, conservation fencing, heritage restoration and disaster relief